Collinthegeek/web-mc-randomizer/README.md

 # web-mc-randomizer

-main.py runs a webserver that just means people don't have to run the python script locally.
+main.py runs a webserver so people don't have to run the python script locally.